alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Approaches:

   * Detection: Convolutional neural networks will be the building block for the tadpole detection system.
-Currently, I am embedding an implementation of a [YOLO](https://pjreddie.com/darknet/yolov2/) model trained on my dataset.
+I trained deep neural networks for xenopus tadpole detection and localization using the [YOLOv2](https://pjreddie.com/darknet/yolov2/) architecture.

   * Tracking (specifically, trajectory prediction): I will train a Long Short-Term Memory (LSTM) recurrent neural network on recorded tadpole movement data.